example42/Example42-tutorials/slides/essentials/02_Language.md

 # Nodes

+  - A node is defined by hostname or certname

-  - When a client connects a PuppetMaster builds the catalog for its hostname
+  -  When a client connects a PuppetMaster builds the catalog for its hostname or certname

+  - The client